aleksraiden/contractmarketcap-api/README.md

   - http header with name X-CMC-KEY (best practice)
   - http request param, named "**x-cmc-key**"
 - Get your key (or revoke previous) at client area (https://clients.contractmarketcap.com, *coming soon*) or request vie e-mail: apikey@contractmarketcap.com
-- At TEST Auth token can be any non-empty string, e.g. "test" or "<your_company_domain>"
 - **Endpoints, started with /v1/public/ - are FREE without any Auth key**
 - **Keep your key private and safe**!